DevFMShad/C-Final-Project/README.md

  How to Use
 Launch the applications in separate terminal windows to see the system in action!
 The Master must run first to listen for connections from ScannerA and ScannerB.
 Step-by-Step Guide

-Open Visual Studio Code (optional): bash
+Open Visual Studio Code (optional): cd C:\Users\fuade\OneDrive\Documents\GitHub\C-Final-Project code .

-cd C:\Users\fuade\OneDrive\Documents\GitHub\C-Final-Project
-code .

 Run Master :
-Open a terminal (in VS Code or Command Prompt).

-Start the Master to listen on named pipes agent1 and agent2: bash
+Open a terminal (in VS Code or Command Prompt).Start the Master to listen on named pipes agent1 and agent2:

 cd C:\Users\fuade\OneDrive\Documents\GitHub\C-Final-Project\Master
 dotnet run